 How do I know if my pet has fleas?

-Can an indoor-only cat catch fleas?
+Can an indoor-only dog catch fleas?

 Yes it can.
-They will come from other animals or humans in the household who have been outside and have come in contact with an animal with fleas.
+They will come from other animals or humans in the household who have been outside and who have come in contact with an animal with fleas.

 Are fleas only present in dirty homes?

 Fleas don't care if a house is clean or dirty.
-The only way to effectively stop fleas is to use preventative flea repellant treatments on your pets, in the home and outside surrounds.
+The only way to effectively stop fleas is to use preventative Flea Repellant treatments on your pets, in the home and outside surrounds.

 Will cold weather kill fleas?

 Adult fleas will die if exposed to temperatures under 40 degrees Fahrenheit.
 Cold weather doesn't kill fleas that are sheltered from cold.
-Fleas in the formative part of the flea cycle as in eggs, larvae and cocoon stages can survive winter, but tend to lie dormant.
+Fleas in the formative part of the Flea Cycle as in eggs, larvae and cocoon stages can survive winter, but tend to lie dormant.